anvaka/pm/README.md

 # The secret visualization

 The last shown visualization was the secret GitHub followers visualization.
-It shows all GitHub users who has more than two followers.
+It shows all GitHub users who have more than two followers.

 The visualization has more than 1,100,000 nodes, and renders at 60 fps while flying around.
 The FPS drops to 20-30 when you hover-over